Covid-19 coronavirus: 10 of the 12 imported cases from one Air India flight

-Twelve new imported cases of Covid-19 were reported yesterday - ten of whom arrived on the same flight from India less than a week ago.
+Twelve new imported cases of Covid-19 were reported yesterday - 10 of whom arrived on the same flight from India less than a week ago.

-Director of public health Dr Caroline McElnay said the ten-strong group of infected returnees could be the highest number of cases reported in one day from a single flight.
+Director of public health Dr Caroline McElnay said the 10-strong group of infected returnees could be the highest number of cases reported in one day from a single flight.

 It was possible more travellers aboard Air India's flight AI1354, would test positive for Covid-19, she said.